Outlines rules related to intellectual property.

-Outlines the rules to appropriately acknowledge and protect the interests of student, staff and the RMIT Group in matters related to intellectual property.
+To appropriately acknowledge and protect the interests of students, staff and the RMIT Group in matters related to intellectual property.

 This policy applies to all students and staff of the RMIT Group.
 In addition, consultants, visiting researchers, contractors, third party suppliers, honorary and adjunct appointments, visiting appointments and agents of the organisation who use or have access to RMIT Group intellectual property.